MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/collect-logs.md

 You can perform on-demand log collection using PowerShell, the recommended method, or Windows Admin Center in the Azure portal, as described later in this article.

-Run the `Send-DiagnosticData` cmdlet from any node on your Azure Local system to perform on-demand log collection.
+Run the `Send-DiagnosticData` cmdlet from any node on your Azure Local instance to perform on-demand log collection.

 Here are some important points to consider: